SSH Jump Server

 • Password Manager

-• SSH key rotation,
+• SSH key rotation

 • Automated root password management

-Importance of SSH Jumpserver?
+Importance of having a centralized SSH Jumpserver

 1. Improved Security